VinPassed

 If you are buying privately

 This is the one place on the page where what is in a report matters most, because you have no dealer warranty and no F&I desk between you and a bad car.
 A standard history report from any provider will confirm the title brand, the owner count, and past service, and you should run one.
-Where a VinPassed report goes further than the others is the forward-looking money: a model-specific read on the expensive failures this exact car is prone to, the biggest repairs it likely needs with real cost-to-fix estimates, the maintenance that has been skipped or is about to come due, and a 12-point value and cost-of-ownership picture so you know what the car will actually cost you over the next few years, not just where it has been.
+Where a VinPassed report goes further than the others is the forward-looking money.
+It gives you a model-specific read on the expensive failures this exact car is prone to, the biggest repairs it likely needs with real cost-to-fix estimates, and the maintenance that has been skipped or is about to come due.
+A 12-point value and cost-of-ownership picture shows what the car will actually cost you over the next few years, not just where it has been.
 For a private buyer with no other backstop, that is the difference between a guess and a decision.
 (When a car has auction or flood history, the report surfaces that too, though many cars never went to auction and will not have it.)

 If you are selling privately